Whether you’re sitting on your behind all day or participating in triathlons, your hips are hard at work.

 Forward Pendulums (Warm-Up): Hip Flexor Strengthening Exercises

 The forward pendulum warms up your hip flexors and hamstrings making this one of the best hip flexors strengthening exercises.
 Use the wall for support as you warm up for your hip strengthening exercises on your hamstrings & glutes.
+This is a great warm-up if you have tight hip flexors or anterior hip pain.

 - Keep your posture straight and do not bend your knees.